linlinlin97/MTTS/README.md

     4. `_agent_meta_TS_binary.py`: code to implement meta Thompson sampling algorithm with slight modification, refer to `https://arxiv.org/pdf/2102.06129.pdf`
     5. `_envBin.py`: simulation environment of multi-task binary bandits with baseline features.

-## Other Required Codes to Run the Simulation
+### Other Codes Required to Run the Simulation
-In the folder, there are three code files which are used to conduct the siulation study under both Gaussian bandits setting and Bernoulli bandits setting.
+The following two code files, in the main folder, are used to conduct the simulation study under both Gaussian bandits setting and Bernoulli bandits setting.
 1. `_util.py`: helper functions
 2. `_experiement.py`: function to run the experiment under either the Gaussian bandits setting or the Bernoulli bandits setting.

-## Scripts for the Simulation Study
+## Experiments

+## Analysis